 How pretty is this cranberry simple syrup?

-I've just made three simple syrup recipes to share with you today, and plan on taking them to a couple of parties we are attending, as well as having a couple left for us to use at home.
+I've just made four simple syrup recipes to share with you today, and plan on taking them to a couple of parties we are attending, as well as having a couple left for us to use at home.
 This cranberry syrup would be great in a cocktail with vodka, seltzer, and fresh lime.

 It's just as good sans alcohol for those who don't like to drink.
-How about adding a touch to Prosecco or Champagne for added color and a tart flavor.
+How about adding a touch to Prosecco or Champagne for added color and a tart flavor?

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.